 Graduate students have a major role in SUNY Upstate's progressive approach to research.
-All exploration here is focused on better understanding health, disease, and other human conditions.

 From the start, graduate students focus on research.
 Through their immediate work in labs and their on-going interactions with Principal Investigators, our students explore some of the most intriguing questions in the biomedical sciences.

 PhD students, in particular, have great flexibility in charting their future.
 As part of the curriculum, they are exposed to a variety of research projects before choosing which program will ultimately bestow their degree.